afcarl/6.857-lecture-notes/l09-ciphers-2.md

 Unbalanced Feistel Encryption
 -----------------------------

-We take an arbitrarily long message $m$ and we encrypt it by XORing it with a pad, that we obtain by running a block cipher in counter mode under some key $k_i$ and encrypting a random value $r$.
+We take an arbitrarily long message $m$ and we encrypt it by XORing it with a pad, that we obtain by running a block cipher in counter mode under some key

- - TODO: Is the CTR mode box that generates the pad, is fixed input and variable output?
-Whaaaat?
+$k_i$ and encrypting a random value $r$.

 The problem with CTR mode was that the initial value for the counter was transmitted in the clear over the wire.

- - TODO: what?
+ - TODO: Problem as in overhead?

 We take a random value $r$ in ${0,1}^b$

-$c$ is CBC MAC'd under $k_2, k_3$ and XORs result with $r$ and obtains $\sigma$
+$c$ is CBC MAC'd under $k_2, k_3$ and result is XORed with $r$, obtaining $\sigma$

-Ctext is $(c, \sigma)$
+Ciphertext is $(c, \sigma)$

 How does he decrypt?